jpmattern/obm-primer/readme.md

 ## Feedback

-Feel free use GitHub's issues feature (link above) to provide feedback.
+Feel free use GitHub's discussions feature (link above) to provide feedback, or open an issue to report problems.

 ## License